-3 that while we entertain proper impressions of particular cases-of friendly or unfriendly conduct of different foreign nations towards us, ticular nations and passionate attachments for others should be avoided, and that instead of them we should cultivate just and amicable feelings towards That nation which indulges towards all another an habitual hatred or an habitual fondness. is in some degree a slave.
+Towards the execution of such a plan, $\frac{2}{3}$ nothing is more essential than that $\frac{3}{3}$ antipathies against particular nations and passionate attachments for others should be avoided, and that instead of them we should cultivate just and amicable feelings towards all. ? ? ?
+That nation which indulges towards another an habitual hatred or an habitual fondness, is in some degree a slave. ???
 It is a slave to its animosity, or to its affection-either of which is sufficient to lead it astray from its duty and interest.
 Antipathy against one nation, which never fails to beget a similar sentiment in the other, disposes each more readily to offer injury and insult to the other, to lay hold of slight causes of umbrage, and to be haughty and untractable when accidental or trifling differences arise.
-Hence frequent quarrels ' and bitter and obstinate contests.
+Hence frequent quarrels 1 and bitter and obstinate contests.
 The nation urged by resentment and rage, sometimes compels the government to war, contrary to its own calculations of policy.
 The government sometimes participates in this propensity, and does through passion what reason would forbid at other times; it makes the animosity of the nations subservient to hostile projects which originate in ambition and other sinister motives.
 The peace, often, and sometimes the liberty of nations, has been the victim of this cause.